 - Most expensive detergent cost per load of laundry.

 - Pacs are designed for average soil and load size.
 Heavily soiled clothes and large loads require two pacs and increase costs significantly.
 Pacs cannot be adjusted for small loads or hand-washing single items.

-- Pacs can not be used for pretreating or spot treating stains.
+- Pacs cannot be used for pretreating or spot treating stains.